OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Static Analysis

 To test the device-access-security policy that the app enforces, a written copy of the policy must be provided.
 The policy should define available checks and their enforcement.
-For example, one check could require that the app run only on Android 6.0 (API Level 23) or a more recent version, closing the app or displaying a warning if the Android version is less than 6.0.
+For example, one check could require that the app run only on Android 6.0 (API level 23) or a more recent version, closing the app or displaying a warning if the Android version is less than 6.0.

 Check the source code for functions that implement the policy and determine whether it can be bypassed.